macosta2015/Unsupervised-Model-for-PlantAllocation/README.md

 ## Database

 The complete database includes 173,923 rows and 63 columns.
-For this first approach, a sample was taken, generating a new database of aprox 1000 rows and 10 columns.
 Because we are working with an unsupervised model in order to solve a classification issue, we tried to have a balanced database getting proportional chunks of information, using the family and order columns as main filters.